 I also would like pointers to more information for this topic.

+Iron deficiency can have a number of causes.
 For some folks, iron deficiency may be the result of not eating enough iron-rich foods, while others may find that their body is unable to absorb the iron they ingest.
-Outside of food-related causes, iron deficiency can also be caused by blood loss from an underlying medical condition or pregnancy.
-In order to determine appropriate treatment options, seeking medical attention to properly diagnose and determine a possible underlying cause for the condition.
-If a lack of iron in a person’s diet is the culprit, over-the-counter iron tablets (in a specific dosage) may be recommended and specific instructions will be provided on taking them to maximize absorption of the supplements. .
+Outside of food-related causes, iron deficiency can also be caused by blood loss from an underlying medical condition (e.g., peptic ulcer or colorectal cancer), heavy menstrual periods, or pregnancy.
+It’s helpful to seek medical attention to properly assess any underlying conditions to be able to determine appropriate treatment options.
+If the culprit is a lack of iron in a person’s diet, a health care provider may recommend over-the-counter iron tablets (in a specific dosage), along with specific instructions, to maximize absorption of the supplements.

 While iron supplements are a quick and easy way to get adequate iron intake, it’s preferable to get essential nutrients from food rather than supplements.
 In fact, the body can better digest and absorb nutrients in the amount and form in which it naturally occurs.
-The good news is that there are sources of iron to suit any dietary preference, from meat-lovers (e.g., oysters, beef liver, sardines) to vegetarians (e.g., white beans, dark chocolate, lentils, tofu).
-To better understand specific dietary needs and how they might overlap with food preferences, talking with a registered dietitian can be helpful.
+The good news is that there are sources of iron to suit any dietary preference, from meat-lovers (e.g., oysters, chicken, turkey, lean beef) to vegans (e.g., beans, lentils, dark green leafy vegetables, tofu).
+To better understand specific dietary needs and how they might overlap with food preferences, it might be helpful to talk with a registered dietitian.
 Not sure where to look for one?
-Check out the Academy of Nutrition and Dietetics website or ask a medical professional for a referral.
+You could check out the Academy of Nutrition and Dietetics website or ask a medical professional for a referral.

-Lastly, though there isn’t evidence to show that eating ice treats iron deficiency, there may be a potential link between iron deficiency and the urge to eat ice.
+As previously noted, though there isn’t evidence to show that eating ice treats iron deficiency, there may be a potential link between iron deficiency and the urge to eat ice.
 Craving non-nutritive, non-food items is considered pica behavior; specifically, there’s a form of pica behavior called pagophagia, or ice pica, which involves compulsive ice chewing.
 Some research suggests that chewing ice seems to increase alertness and response time in people with iron deficiency, and in some cases ice cravings were resolved when they were given iron supplements.
-However, it’s worth noting that there isn’t enough research to give the connection a solid thumbs up.
+However, it’s worth noting that there isn’t enough research to make a clear connection.

-If your sister is still struggling to learn more about these issues, encouraging her to seek out a third or even fourth medical opinion need not be out of the question.
-Sometimes, a little extra digging and questioning is called for to get to the bottom of a health-related concern.
+If your sister is still struggling to learn more about these issues, you might encourage her to seek out a third or even fourth medical opinion, if needed.
+Sometimes, a little extra digging and questioning is required to get to the bottom of a health-related concern.
 Hopefully though, this information helped turn your investigation of eating ice and iron deficiency into a cold case.Alice!